MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ### Description

-This condition is fulfilled when the `Object` is released into the `Zone to snap into`, which means the collider of the Object and collider of the Zone overlap.
+The Snap Object condition is fulfilled when the `Object` is released into the `Zone to snap into`, which means the collider of the Object and collider of the Zone overlap.
 Adapt the collider size of the snap zone to increase or decrease the area where the user can release the `Object`.
 Increasing the collider size of the snap zone decreases the required *snap* precision and simplifies the user's interaction in VR.
-After the user releases the `Object`, this is moved to the snap zone's SnapPoint.
+After the user releases the `Object`, this is moved to the snap zone's `SnapPoint`.
 To adjust this position, change the position of the SnapPoint child object of the `Zone to snap into` object.

 #### Snap Zone Generator
-For any snappable object you can generate a snap zone that can snap exactly this object and makes can be used as a `Zone to snap into`.
+For any snappable object you can generate a snap zone that can snap exactly this object and can be used as a `Zone to snap into`.
 To do so, navigate to the `Snappable Property` in Unity's Inspector and click on the button `Create Snap Zone`.

 ![Snap Zone Generator](images/snapzonegenerator.png)

 #### Manual Snap Zone Creation
 Instead of the automatic generation as described above, you can do those steps also manually.
-Please refer to available documention on the `XRSocketInteractor` from Unity or related sources.
+Please refer to available documentation on the `XRSocketInteractor` from Unity or related sources.
 You can also make changes to the automatically created snap zone to adapt it to your needs.
 Please note that these changes might impact the process logic.
-Do so on your own risk.

 #### Feed Forward for Snap Zones

-Snap zones are restricted to which objects can be snapped to them, which means any object can be valid (i.e. it can be snapped to this zone) or invalid (it can not be snapped to this zone) for a snap zone.
-In case you are moving a valid object into a zone (c.f. above, colliders and stuff), the snap zone color changes to ‘Validation Color’ (green), giving the trainee a positive feedback.
-In case you are moving an invalid object into a zone, the snap zone color changes to ‘Invalid Color’ (red), giving the trainee the feedback that this is the wrong object for this zone.
+Snap zones are restricted to which objects can be snapped.
+This means every object can be valid (i.e. it can be snapped to this zone) or invalid (it can not be snapped to this zone) for a snap zone.
+In case you are moving a valid object into a zone, the snap zone color changes to ‘Validation Color’ (green), providing the user in VR with positive feedback.
+In case you are moving an invalid object into a zone, the snap zone color changes to ‘Invalid Color’ (red), giving the user the feedback that this is the wrong object for this zone.
-Which colors and which materials are to be used can be changed in the Snap Zones parameters and settings.
+You can modify the colors and materials to be used in the Snap Zones parameters and settings.

 #### Snap Zone Parameters and Settings
-To change the highlight color or validation hover material of a dedicated snap zone, navigate to the snap zone object in the Unity inspector.
-In the script `Snap Zone` you will find these parameters among others.
+To change the highlight color or validation hover material of a dedicated snap zone, navigate to the snap zone object in the Unity Inspector.
+You will find the Snap Zone Parameters and Settings in the script `Snap Zone`.

 ![Snap Zone Parameters](images/snapzoneparameters.png)